sugarsbt/Event-Tool/README.md

 Also - emphasis on *simple*.
 This tool was initially made for personal use, so it's more catered to which commands I use most often.
 It does not include the entire command list, but it does let you add custom commands that isn't specifically supported by this tool, such as `advancedMove` and the like.

+## How do I use this?

+Check out the [detailed documentation]((https://github.com/sugarsbt/Event-Tool/wiki) on how to set up and use this tool!